 Credit Card Churning Guide: How To Maximize Rewards

 Different rewards can have different values, but the math generally works like this: You earn rewards at the rate of 1% to 5% on purchases.
 So, if you buy a $500 plane ticket on a card that gives 2% cash back on travel, you get $10 cash back.

-Some cards give points, and they’ll say you’ll get, for example, two points per dollar spent on travel.
+Some cards give points, and they’ll offer, for example, two points per dollar spent on travel.
 So, that plane ticket will earn you 1,000 points.
 When you go to redeem your points for cash, you get $1 for every 100 points.
-So those 1,000 points are worth $10.
+So, those 1,000 points are worth $10.

 Some cards, particularly hotel or airline cards, might use a different formula.
-So before you decide which card you’re going to apply for, understand the value of the points you’ll be earning.
+Before you decide which card you’re going to apply for, understand the value of the points you’ll be earning.

 When you’re considering which card to apply for, you should calculate the value of the rewards offered.
-Here’s how to figure out the value of rewards from your credit card:
+Here’s how to figure out the value of rewards from a credit card:

 - Determine the number of points you earn per dollar.
 Some cards offer different amounts for different categories.

 - Estimate the amount you will purchase on the card in a year, breaking it down by category if the points vary.

 - Add in any bonus points offered.